jdxlabs/vagrant-consul-cluster/README.md

 ## Basics
 Here are the basic commands,

-to launch and destroy the cluster quickly
+to launch and destroy the cluster
 ```
-vagrant up --no-tty
+vagrant up
 vagrant destroy -f
 ```